Incredibly valuable resources for injecting creativity into your projects

 And when it’s free stuff to use for your business, then it’s a double yeah!

-Although Google makes it simple to search for specific images, you cannot just use any image that you find on the internet, especially for commercial projects.
+Although Google makes it simple to search for specific images, you cannot just use any image that you find on the internet due to copyright infringments, and this is especially important for commercial projects.
 Below I have listed a bunch of sites offering free royalty-free stock images to be able to use for your commercial or personal project.
 You will still need to double check as some sites still require author attribution for specific uses.

 Generally, fonts only come with a single license.
 That means that they cannot be distributed with artwork.
 To be able to edit a file that you download or receive from a designer, you will need to purchase your own license for any fonts used.
-I use the below sites primarily for all of the artwork that I create.
+I use the below sites regularly for some of the artwork that I create so that I can supply a link to the font for my customer to download their own version.
 These sites are also great to browse through for funky alternative fonts, typography inspiration and school projects.

 An absolutely fundamental part of a designers life is colour.
 I use these sites regularly for specific colour information.